 I want you to offer variety in the textures of finger foods too, because the more variety the better!
 There’s no need to continuously offer the same, typical “baby finger foods” (think banana, sweet potato, and avocado), that are soft and easy to chew, for long periods of time.
 Offering variety will help your baby see what they need to do to manage, and maneuver, thick, lumpy, spongy, crispy, and chewy textures!
 By promptly nudging your baby through the different spectrum of textures, it will help increase their acceptance of ALL types of foods, saving you the future headache of texture troubles down the road!

-If you’re interested in helping expose your baby to a variety of different textures, you’ve got to sign up for my Texture Timeline™ challenge, beginning February 19th, 2021!
-Sign up now to get the insider details on the Texture Timeline™, learn how to recognize when your baby is ready to move on in textures, and receive one recipe per day to practice that texture phase, and cook live with me!
-I’ll be answering all your questions live over on Instagram, every single day, for 5 days, while we move your baby through each phase of the Texture Timeline™.
+If you’re interested in helping expose your baby to a variety of different textures, you’ve got to sign up for my Texture Timeline™ challenge!
+Sign up now to get the insider details on the Texture Timeline™, learn how to recognize when your baby is ready to move on in textures, and receive one recipe per day to practice that texture phase, and cook with me!
+I’ll be there to show you all of the textures and how to safely serve them on Instagram, for 5 days, while we move your baby through each phase of the Texture Timeline™.
 Can’t wait to have you join us – for FREE!

 Helps desensitize the gag reflex